mahdimahdawi/BookCollection/README.md

 # Book collection

-> Description the project.
+- A book collection site, with functionality of storing, retriving and deleting data.

 ## Built With

-- Major languages
-- Frameworks
+- HTML
-- Technologies used
+- JavaScript

 ## Live Demo (if available)

 [Live Demo Link](https://livedemo.com)

 ## Getting Started

 **This is an example of how you may give instructions on setting up your project locally.**
 **Modify this file to match your project, remove sections that don't apply.
 For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.